Nourishing Your Body

 • Roasted Beetroot Soup – Roast up 4 cloves garlic, 4/5 chopped raw beetroot, 1 peeled and chopped sweet potato, ½ red pepper, 1 peeled and chopped carrot and ½ red onion, in a pan fry off 2 leeks with 1 stick of celery, add 1 chicken stock (I crumble mine in with a tiny bit of the boiled water to make a bit of a paste with the spices), a pinch of cumin, a pinch of paprika then after about 6-10 minutes add in roughly 1.6lts (sometimes more depending on how you like your consistency) of boiled distilled water, then 1 cup of red lentils and of course season with celtic sea salt and black pepper.
 Let this simmer for about 20 minutes then add in your roasted veg at the end before blitzing the lot.

-• Steak and Pepper Sourdough Sandwich – a good quality grass-fed steak (preferably thinner but not essential as you’ll slice it to go in your sandwich anyway), ½ red pepper, ¼ sliced red onion, 1 finely chopped garlic clove, any spices you enjoy (I love cumin, cayenne pepper and mild chilli powder) or even some dried chilli flakes if that’s a bit of you.
+• Steak & Pepper Sourdough Sandwich – a good quality grass-fed steak (preferably thinner but not essential as you’ll slice it to go in your sandwich anyway), ½ red pepper, ¼ sliced red onion, 1 finely chopped garlic clove, any spices you enjoy (I love cumin, cayenne pepper and mild chilli powder) or even some dried chilli flakes if that’s a bit of you.
 Cut your steak into strips to put into your sandwich, I like to add some mayonnaise, pepper and some grated mature cheddar cheese in a warmed, buttered sourdough baguette (or just 2 slices of sourdough bread)… uhhhh.

 Dinner